tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_overview.md

 Ideally, engineers want to add annotations in their code and then generate the doc from those annotations.
 They've been doing this with Java and C++ code through [Javadoc](nativelibraryapis_create_javadoc.html) and [Doxygen](nativelibraryapis_doxygen.html) for the past 20 years (for a comprehensive list of these tools, see [Comarison of document generators in Wikipedia](https://en.wikipedia.org/wiki/Comparison_of_documentation_generators)).

-Even for REST APIs, there are tools/libraries that will auto-generate documentation from source code annotations (such as from Java to a Swagger spec through [Codegen](https://swagger.io/swagger-codegen/)), but it's not something that HATs can do.
+Even for REST APIs, there are tools/libraries that will auto-generate documentation from source code annotations (such as from Java to a OpenAPI spec through [Codegen](https://swagger.io/swagger-codegen/)), but it's not something that HATs can do.

 ### 3. API doc follows a specific structure and pattern not modeled in any HAT